PM Modi and US President Biden to hold virtual meeting on Monday | Law-Order

 - India

-The Ukraine crisis, developments in South Asia and the situation in the Indo-Pacific region are expected to figure at a virtual meeting between Prime Minister Narendra Modi and US President Joe Biden on Monday.
+The Ukraine crisis, developments in South Asia, the situation in the Indo-Pacific and bilateral cooperation are expected to figure at a virtual meeting between Prime Minister Narendra Modi and US President Joe Biden on Monday.

-The virtual interaction between the two leaders will precede the fourth India-US '2+2' foreign and defence ministerial dialogue in Washington on Monday.
+The Modi-Biden meeting will precede the fourth India-US '2+2' dialogue in Washington on the same day which will be led by Defence Minister Rajnath Singh and External Affairs Minister S Jaishankar on the Indian side while the US delegation will be headed by Defence Secretary Lloyd Austin and Secretary of State Antony Blinken.
+Announcing the Modi-Biden meeting, the Ministry of External Affairs (MEA) said it will ''enable both sides to continue their regular and high-level engagement aimed at further strengthening the bilateral comprehensive global strategic partnership''.

 ''The two leaders will review ongoing bilateral cooperation and exchange views on recent developments in South Asia, the Indo-Pacific region and global issues of mutual interest,'' it said.